skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 -----------------

 SkyPilot automatically finds available spot resources across regions and clouds to maximize availability.
+Any spot preemptions are automatically handled by SkyPilot without user intervention.

 Here is an example of a BERT training job failing over different regions across AWS and GCP.

 .. image:: https://i.imgur.com/Vteg3fK.gif